for In Vitro Research of Toxic and Protective Actions of Xenobiotics

 The research of our group is focused on diverse aspects of molecular and cellular toxicology.
 Using cultured cells (both isolated primary cell cultures as well as permanent cell lines) we aim at advancing the mechanistic understanding of various types of cellular injuries and actions of xenobiotic substances.
 We study differences in actions of various agents in different cell types and involvement of specific cell death pathways, including apoptosis - the most important type of the programmed cell death.
 We also focus on mitochondria - organelles crucial for cell death and survival and key mediators of the intrinsic apoptotic pathway.

-We are always open to further collaborations in areas of drug-induced cardiotoxicity as well as other research topics that can make use of our expertise and/or instrumentation.
+We are always open to further collaborations in areas of drug-induced cardiotoxicity and photodynamic therapy as well as other research topics that can make use of our expertise and/or instrumentation.

 Ingrid (left) and Martin (center) at the award ceremony.
 (Photo by Lucia Rusková.)